|home||what's new||photo gallery||for sale||data explorer||picture search||order our book||photo submit|

 A Special Order Gold paint was used on the Golden Mustang Limited Edition offered in the Iowa/Illinois area.
 It featured special gold paint, louvered hood, sport wheel covers, and a special Golden Mustang Limited Edition badge.

 1968 Special Dakota Days Gold Mustang

 Black Hills Gold special order paint was used on the Special Dakota Days Gold Mustang.
 This was is a South Dakota limited edition Mustang featuring Black Hills Gold special ordered paint, sport wheels, and louvered hood.
 Black Hills Gold is one of the four 1968 Color of the Month special order paints, and now the color name makes sense.
 Black Hills Gold definitely says South Dakota.
 This special edition Mustang was limited to 20 convertibles and 5 hardtops.

 There are several other Gold Special Model Mustangs we are working on.
 One group was the 1967 Territorial promotional Mustangs which used three shades of Anniversary Gold.
-Rumors are that each of the three Ford factories building Mustangs in 1967 (F = Dearborn, Michigan; R = San Jose, California; T = Metuchen, New Jersey) had its own version of Anniversary Gold for local promotions.
+We think that each of the three Ford factories building Mustangs in 1967 (F = Dearborn, Michigan; R = San Jose, California; T = Metuchen, New Jersey) had its own version of Anniversary Gold for local promotions.
 We are working on the paint chips for these Mustangs since the DuPont numbers are all different.
 This just in: a site visitor sent us information on his Newark DSO special gold paint 200ci V8, Mustang fastback, assembled on March 8, 1967 under special order 152727 (15 = Newark DSO, 2727 is the special order code).
 Hopefully there are more out there.

 Below is a list of all years and shades of Gold Mustangs.